corrode/corrode.github.io/content/blog/prototyping/index.md

 ```

 This is a great way to get started quickly and defer the decision about types to later.
-You can use that in more complex scenarios as well:
+The system scales well with more complex types, so you can use this technique even in larger projects.

 ```rust
 let x: Vec<i32> = vec![1, 2, 3];